Gaussian Processes for Finite Size Extrapolation of Many-Body Simulations

-Our studies of one-dimensional hydrogen chains naturally beg the question of how well our techniques can be generalized to more realistic multidimensional solids that are accompanied by an even more rapid growth in computational expense.
+Our studies of low-dimensional hydrogen chains naturally beg the question of how well our techniques can be generalized to more realistic multidimensional solids that are accompanied by an even more rapid growth in computational expense.
 Much like other GAP methods, our approach should be readily generalizable to higher dimensional systems, given sufficient data and high-quality features.
-Indeed, in a previous preprint, we demonstrated how a similar GPR-based approach could be leveraged to predict the energies of 3D alloys.\cite{Borda} The key challenge associated with higher-dimensional predictions is the curse of dimensionality: the higher the dimensionality of the space, the more data that is needed for training to learn the larger space with sufficient accuracy to make effective comparisons between different atomic environments.
+Indeed, here, we took the first step toward demonstrating this by applying our model to both a one-dimensional and a nontrivial two-dimensional system, and in a previous preprint, we demonstrated how a similar GPR-based approach could be leveraged to predict the energies of 3D alloys.\cite{Borda} The key challenge associated with higher-dimensional predictions is the curse of dimensionality: the higher the dimensionality of the space, the more data that is needed for training to learn the larger space with sufficient accuracy to make effective comparisons between different atomic environments.
 The resulting increase in cost can be slowed through a more judicious selection of features and design of kernels.
 CUR\cite{cur} decompositions and Kernelized Principal Covariates Regression\cite{covariates} are excellent alternatives for identifying the most relevant features, which can significantly reduce the dimension of the descriptors of a given data set.
-More effective kernels may also be constructed through approaches that recursively evaluate the differences between structures.\cite{ceriotti} For example, De \textit{et al.} proposed kernels based on regularized structure matching to optimize the comparisons between the atomic environments of different structures.\cite{ceriotti} Thus, with further technical developments, we believe that the techniques presented here should soon be readily generalizable to the even larger, more complicated solids that they would most benefit.
+More effective kernels may also be constructed through approaches that recursively evaluate the differences between structures.\cite{ceriotti} For example, De \textit{et al.} proposed kernels based on regularized structure matching to optimize the comparisons between the atomic environments of different structures.\cite{ceriotti} Thus, with further technical developments, we believe that the techniques presented here should be readily generalizable to the even larger, more complicated solids that they would most benefit.